Leastell/cohere-rag-implementation/README.md

 This service allows users to submit natural-language questions to the `/query` endpoint via POST request.
 The service will respond with an LLM-generated natural-language response that cites real documents.

 At startup, the application generates embeddings for the files in the `documents/` directory using a [Cohere Embedding model](https://docs.cohere.com/docs/embeddings).
-These models are stored for later reference as requests are made.
+These embeddings are stored in an `EmbeddingIndex` for later reference as requests are made.

-For each incoming query, the user's prompt is embedded using the same method that we used to generate the document embeddings.
-Then, using [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity), the query embeddings are compared to the cached document embeddings.
-The top `k` most-similar documents are used to inform a chat response.
-This response is generated using the [Cohere chat endpoint](https://docs.cohere.com/reference/chat).
+For each incoming query, the user's prompt is embedded using the `LlmClient`.
+Then, using [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity), the query embeddings are compared to the cached document embeddings via the `RagService`.
+The top `k` most-similar documents are used to inform a chat response, which is generated using the [Cohere chat endpoint](https://docs.cohere.com/reference/chat).

 ### Example